 STEWARDSHIP AND SPECIAL PROJECTS

 If you are interested in special projects such as stewardship events, trail-building, native plant revegetation, weed removal, and cleanup days, please sign up as a member of the Special and Seasonal Projects Team.
 Registered members will receive email notification of upcoming events.
 SIGN UP HERE

 TRAIL HOST PROGRAM

 The City of Loveland provides training for individuals interested in volunteering as Trail Hosts at various Natural Areas.
 Volunteers trained as Trail Hosts assist visitors and answer questions about each site.
 Loveland's natural areas contain diverse wildlife habitat including fishing ponds, cottonwood stands, river-adjacent property, wetlands, and upland meadows.

 • On-site and classroom training – 4 hours + option for training with experienced volunteer

-• Trail Hosting – 4 hours per month preferred, flexible year-round schedule, variety of sites throughout Loveland
+• Trail Hosting – 4 hours per month preferred, self-scheduled site visits, year-round opportunities

 Goals for Trail Hosts: